Steve-Jadav/COVID-19-Data-Browser/README.md

 # COVID-19 Data Browser
 #### Technology Stack: NodeJS, ExpressJS, AJAX, HTML, CSS, Boostrap

 A web application which facilitates searching through the COVID-19 kaggle corpus.
 The primary purpose of this project is to provide the non-data-scientists, a way to understand the documents.
 However, it might also be helpful in encouraging relevant research.

-    - This application is written using Node.js and Express.js.
-It helps the users search through the articles and papers present in Kaggle's COVID-19 corpus.

-    - A few important features of this application:
+Important features of this application:
     - On-demand document summarization
     - Keywords and Key-phrases generation
     - Searching through the documents based on keywords

 A few notes on running this application: